 The Lunz Group wanted to respect and preserve the Mediterranean Revival style of the original building, incorporating curvilinear parapets and multi-lite arched windows.
 Using tilt up concrete slabs and steel frame construction, the 40,000 SF structure pays homage to the original building’s old Florida elegance with a chic, modern twist – a three-story transparent tower tapered to the original building, giving a stunning view to passers by on Lake Mirror.

-The first floor features several lakefront retail spaces, classrooms, a spacious conference room, a large commissary kitchen, and a new addition to Catapult’s arsenal: the “maker’s space”, featuring specialized areas for:
+The first floor features a lakefront multi-purpose room, a large commissary kitchen and a new addition to Catapult’s arsenal: the “maker’s space”, featuring specialized areas for:

 - Multi-function crafts and rapid prototyping